robinboncoeur/Art/docs/writing/2DE-1stEd.md

 "Would you like us to help unload?"
 I asked.
 "I need a costume to demonstrate with."

-Fiona had that Wardrobe face on—the one that didn’t invite discussion.
+Fiona had that Wardrobe face on — the one that didn’t invite discussion.

 "We'll bring one in to you," she said.

 Back in Fiona's office, I stared at my notes.
-The page suddenly looked— ambitious.
+The page suddenly looked —  ambitious.
 I flicked a glance at Brittany.
 Her lips moved into a quick smile.

 Her eyes were not on the clipboard, but on me.